 Maryborough was settled as a port in 1847 and its heritage has been preserved for all to see.
 The historical Portside Precinct offers sensational parklands, museums, restaurants, art galleries, steam train rides, river cruises and unique tours with costumed heritage guides.

 Electric and diesel trains manufactured in the city of Maryborough are exported to other States of Australia and around the world.
+The city is also known as “the home of Mary Poppins”, with quirky attractions including the annual Mary Poppins Festival and the Story Bank Museum which honour city as the birthplace of Mary Poppins author PL Travers.

 Nearby Pomona hosts thousands of visitors each July for the “King of the Mountain” foot-race up nearby Mt.
 Cooroora.
 If you think you can run to the top of the mountain and back in under 24 minutes, why not come along and try?